ssilverman/QNEthernet/README.md

 This library defines functions for accessing the processor's internal "true random number generator" (TRNG) for entropy.
-If your project needs to use the _Entropy_ library instead, define the `QNETHERNET_USE_ENTROPY_LIB` macro so that any internal entropy collection doesn't interfere with your project's entropy collection.
+If your project needs to use the _Entropy_ library instead, set the `QNETHERNET_USE_ENTROPY_LIB` macro to `1` so that any internal entropy collection doesn't interfere with your project's entropy collection.

 The _Entropy_ library does the essentially same things as the internal TRNG